bertie-wheen/dsa-2023-4/labs/lab5/plus/linker/README.md

 these aren't always included.)

-`CALL` works much like `J`, but before jumping to the given address, it pushes the instruction pointer - the address of the next instruction to be executed - onto a second stack, which we'll refer to as the return address stack.
+`CALL` works much like `J`, but before jumping to the given address, it pushes the instruction pointer - the address of the next instruction to be executed - onto a second stack, the return address stack.

 `RET` then works by popping the top item off the return address stack, and jumping to that address.